Azure/terraform-azurerm-caf-enterprise-scale/docs/wiki/[Examples]-Deploy-Identity-Resources-With-Custom-Settings.md

 Try toggling some of the other values in `local.configure_identity_resources`, or setting `var.deploy_identity_resources` to `false`.

-For more information regarding configuration of this module, please refer to the [Module Variables](./%5BUser-Guide%5D-Module-Variables) documentation.
+To learn more about module configuration using input variables, please refer to the [Module Variables](%5BUser-Guide%5D-Module-Variables) documentation.

 Looking for further inspiration?
 Why not try some of our other [examples][wiki_examples]?